 If you or someone you know has been victimized on or off campus, you are strongly encouraged to report the incident to the Department of Campus Safety or the Irvine Police Department.
 Filing a report does not commit you to pursue an investigation or prosecution and the Department of Campus Safety will respect your decision.
-Many individuals who have experienced sexual assault, domestic violence, dating violence or stalking never tell anyone about it at the time of the incident.
-If you or someone you know were victimized, even it occurred weeks or years ago, assistance is still available.
+Many individuals experience sexual assault, domestic violence, dating violence or stalking and never tell anyone about it at the time of the incident.
+If you or someone you know were victimized weeks or years ago, assistance is still available.
 Talking with someone now may help you cope better with abuse from the past.